Network security

 Imagine a city with multiple roads leading to the same destination.
 If one road is blocked, traffic smoothly diverts to the other ones.

-Similarly, in network redundancy, data centers play a crucial role.
+Similarly, data centers play a crucial role in network redundancy.
 They spread traffic loads, making it difficult for DDoS attacks to target a single weak spot.
 This strategy is key to building several bridges, so if one falls, others still stand, ensuring the continuous data flow.

 2. Robust infrastructure development